REVISION for AQA GCSE (Grade 9-1) BIOLOGY 8461 Paper 2 (separate science) and AQA (Grade 9-1) GCSE Combined Science: Trilogy 8464 Biology Paper 2

 5.3.4/5.3.3 Hormones in human reproduction (AQA GCSE Biology/AQA Combined Science Trilogy Biology)

 You should be able to describe the roles of hormones in human reproduction, including the menstrual cycle.

 During puberty reproductive hormones cause secondary sex characteristics to develop.

 Oestrogen is the main female reproductive hormone produced in the ovary.
 At puberty eggs begin to mature and one is released approximately every 28 days.
 This is called ovulation.

 Testosterone is the main male reproductive hormone produced by the testes and it stimulates sperm production.

 Several hormones are involved in the menstrual cycle of a woman.

-(HT only) Students should be able to explain the interactions of FSH, oestrogen, LH and progesterone, in the control of the menstrual cycle.
+(HT only) You should be able to explain the interactions of FSH, oestrogen, LH and progesterone, in the control of the menstrual cycle.

-(HT only) Students should be able to extract and interpret data from graphs showing hormone levels during the menstrual cycle.
+(HT only) You should be able to extract and interpret data from graphs showing hormone levels during the menstrual cycle.

 Be able to show why issues around contraception cannot be answered by science alone.